cinc2023/cinc2023.github.io/pages/activities.md

 Dive into an aquatic wonderland and embark on an unforgettable adventure at the Georgia Aquarium.
 Immerse yourself in a world teeming with awe-inspiring marine life, where majestic whales glide through vast exhibits, playful dolphins captivate your heart, and vibrant tropical fish create a mesmerizing kaleidoscope of colors.
 {: .text-justify}

-**Tour Guideline**: To enter the Georgia Aquarium, you will need to wear a wristband.
-Wristbands will be distributed at the registration desk on the 2nd floor of the venue starting at 12:00pm.
-A shuttle bus will run between the Global Learning Center and the Georgia Aquarium, with only a 10-minute distance between them, starting at 12:30pm.
-You can use the bus to reach the aquarium at your preferred time.
+**Tour Guideline**: Two volunteers holding a "Georgia Aquarium" will meet you on the first floor of the venue to distribute the aquarium tickets at 12:15pm.
+After distributing the tickets, these volunteers will be waiting for you in front of the two charters at the entrance of Georgia Tech Hotel.
+{: .text-justify}
+Please note that to enter the Georgia Aquarium, you will need to present your ticket to the aquarium's security.
+Lost tickets cannot be replaced or reissued.
+Therefore, once you receive your tickets, it is advisable to take a photo of the bardo as a precaution in case of loss.
+While the aquarium may accept the barcode for entry, this is not guaranteed by the local organizers."
+{: .text-justify}

 #### SPECIAL ACTIVITY: [Dive With Gentle Giants](https://www.georgiaaquarium.org/experience/journey-with-gentle-giants-dive/){: target='blank'}
 If you have a passion for diving, we have an exciting opportunity for you. **Only 7 dive spots** are reserved at 3PM on October 2, 2023, under CinC 2023.
 If you are interested in diving with marine animals at the Georgia Aquarium, please directly contact to the aquarium.